great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

 ### 3. Test your configuration

 Because the configurations for Datasources can vary depending on the underlying data system they are connecting to, Great Expectations provides a convenience function that will help you determine if there are errors in your configuration.
+This function is `test_yaml_config()`.
+Using `test_yamal_config` in a Jupyter Notebook is our recommended method for testing Datasource configuration.
+Of course, you can always edit and test YAML configs manually, and instantiate Datasources through code.
+When executed, `test_yamal_config()` will instantiate the component and run through a self check procedure to verify the component works as expected.

+In the case of a Datasource, this means:
+- confirming that the connection works.
+- gathering a list of available DataAssets (e.g. tables in SQL; files or folders in a filesystem)
+- verifying that it can successfully fetch at least one Batch from the source.

+If something about your configuration wasn't set up correctly, `test_yamal_config()` will raise an error.
+Whenever possible, `test_yamal_config()` provides helpful warnings and error messages.
+It can't solve every problem, but it can solve many.

-This function can be accessed from your Data Context, like so:
+You can call `test_yamal_config()` from your Data Context, like so:

 <Tabs
   groupId="yaml-or-python"